mnowotnik/fovris/README.md

 Currently, only building on Linux systems in supported.
 It could be possible to compile on Mac OS X, but it has not been tested.
 Compilation on Windows would require a few tweaks to the CMakeLists.

+Note: There seems to be a bug in gcc 8.1 that makes it impossible to compile the crow library.
+Please use clang instead or newer version of gcc.

 # Build commands

 To build everything simple run in terminal: